mingxuan-yi/mingxuan-yi/_posts/2023-11-05-prob-flow-ode.md

 +G_optimizer = optim.SGD([xs], lr = 0.001)
 ```

 - The next step is to modify the training procedure of GANs.
 There is no difference on training the discriminator, we just replace fake samples with a minibatch of `xs` and use a single step gradient descent to train the discriminator.
 The `G_loss` is now changed to `-torch.sum(D_logit(xs))` with the purpose of computing the per particle gradient.
-This is because there is no explicit way to perform batch gradient operation by backpropogating the loss in PyTorch, we can instead sum all per particle forward pass together to generate a scalar and backpropogating this scalar would give each particle its own gradient.
+This is because there is no explicit way to perform batch gradient operation by backpropagating the loss in PyTorch, we can instead sum all per particle forward pass together to generate a scalar and backpropagating this scalar would give each particle its own gradient.
 An alternative is to use `torch.autograd` class but it could be more complicated.

 ```diff
 #==============Train the discriminator===============#